makinacorpus/DbToolsBundle/docs/content/getting-started/installation.md

 # Installation

-The DbToolsBundle follows [Symfony Best Practices for Bundles](https://symfony.com/doc/current/bundles/best_practices.html), you should not be lost if you are a regular Symfony developper.
+The DbToolsBundle follows [Symfony Best Practices for Bundles](https://symfony.com/doc/current/bundles/best_practices.html), you should not be lost if you are a regular Symfony developer.

 ## Requirements & Dependencies